BelowzeroA/conversational-ai/README.md

-# Research project in conversational AGI field.
+# Research project in conversational AGI field

 A question-answering system based on the human brain mimicking